Counseling Psychology

-Counseling Psychology at APU is uniquely designed for Alaskans seeking a program focused on knowledge and skills that prepare them to move immediately into careers in behavioral health, addictions treatment, and other related helping fields.
+Counseling Psychology at APU is uniquely designed for Alaskans seeking a program that develops the knowledge and skills needed to move directly into careers in behavioral health, addictions treatment, and other related helping professions.
+The program balances strong theoretical foundations with applied, hands-on learning to ensure students are career-ready upon graduation.
+Students are also encouraged to build meaningful connections with local service agencies, supporting pathways into practicum placements, internships, and future job opportunities.

 Pathways